FOR MORE INFORMATION ON THE SPECIFIC MINISTRIES OF BCC|YOUTH, CLICK THE LINKS BELOW:

-Confirmation is a two-year discipleship journey during which your child will be exposed to a survey of the Bible from Genesis to Revelation.
+Confirmation is a two-year discipleship journey where students in 7th and 8th grade are exposed to a survey of the Bible from Genesis to Revelation.
 In Addition, they will be introduced to some basic Church history and doctrine and will get a chance to know our pastors and mentors on a more personal level.
 Our number one hope for confirmation is that your son/daughter will grow in their faith and devotion in Jesus Christ.

-This year, we are going to be taking our confirmation students on six mini-retreats throughout the year.
+This year, we are going to be hosting six mini-retreats throughout the year.
 We're doing this because of the high value we place on learning in community and so that we might have fun in the process!

 Even though we’re not meeting every week in a classroom, there is still work to be done between retreats.
 Students will meet with their mentors at the church to go over new material.
 These meetings will be 30-45 minutes long and will be done at a time that works for both the mentor and the student.

 Each year, we like to emphasize the importance of discipleship and mentoring as a part of our Confirmation process.
 A mentor is simply someone who will spend time with a confirmation student in order to discuss the topics covered during each retreat.
 We do this because students who are known well by a broad number of adults in their life have a better chance of growing and sticking with their faith throughout their life.

 As with all adults who volunteer to work with our students, mentors need to be safe and trusted.
 Each mentor will go through an interview process with Jeff and will have a background checked performed.
 Once approved, mentors will be trained and equipped to work with your child.
 We’re going to request that mentors meet with their student at the church for accountability purposes.
 Preferably, we'd like for students to meet with their mentor on Thursdays anytime from 4:00-8:00 pm while there are other people at the church.
 There can be flexibility in the meeting time, this is just a suggestion.